chrismdp/pairzone/README.md

-# Pairzone gem
+# Pairzone

-This is the gem code for pairzone
+This is the gem code for pairzone.
+There's lots to do:

+* Transfer the gem from using a server to using local ec2 keys (via fog?)
+* Convert the cucumber tests to do everything locally
+* Get the chef code into this repo and convert to chef-solo
+* Make the pairzone gem:
+** Request ec2 credentials
+** Boot up an ec2 instance
+** Use chef to configure it
+** Upload your git repo (DONE)
+** Sign in

 ## Working on the code

+We're using github issues and pull requests.
+Usual score.

 ### Getting set up